-Clevercast Translate@Home supports adding multilingual closed captions for a live stream through real-time transcription.
-This transcription can be automatically translated by Clevercast into closed captions in multiple languages.
+Clevercast supports adding multilingual closed captions to a live stream through real-time transcription.
+This transcription can be automatically translated by Clevercast into closed captions for multiple languages.

 Generating the closed captions in real time

-You can add closed captions for any number of languages, simply by letting your interpreters type the transcription.
-They only need a browser with WebRTC capabilities to watch and transcribe the incoming broadcast, through the language room interface provided by Clevercast.
+You can add closed captions for any number of languages, simply by letting your interpreters type the transcription in a browser.
+Professional captioners will use a stenotype keyboard or re-speaking software.
+They only need a browser with WebRTC capabilities to watch the live broadcast and add captions through our interface.

-To begin transcribing, an interpreter just starts typing in the Transcription edit box (next to the keyboard icon).
-Text is automatically added to the closed captions while she is typing, in the following ways:
+To begin transcribing, a captioner starts typing (or re-speaking) in the transcription edit box (next to the keyboard icon).
+The captions are automatically added to the live stream during the transcription process, in the following ways:

-- Characters are sent automatically after three seconds without typing.
-You can go back and correct typos without viewers seeing them first.
+- Characters are sent automatically after a period of three seconds without typing.
+As long as 3 seconds have not elapsed, the captioner can go back and correct typos without viewers seeing them.

-- When you press enter, all remaining input is immediately sent.
+- When the captioner presses enter, all remaining input is immediately sent.

-- When over 80 characters are typed without a three second pause and without enter being pressed, the characters are sent the next time the spacebar is hit (so the captions can appear in a timely manner)
+- When over 80 characters are typed without a three second pause and without enter being pressed, the characters are sent the next time the space bar is hit.
+This way, the captions remain in sync with the live stream.

 Adding automatic translations for transcribed languages